sugarcoat/sugarcoat/README.md

 Type: `Array`
 Optional: `true`
-Default:

 An array of directory (not file) paths (relative to `template.cwd`) to register with Handlebars.
 If any partials use a reserved basename (`color`, `typography`, `variable`, `default`, `nav`, `head`, or `footer`), the respective partial will be used instead the one provided by Sugarcoat.
-If you'd like to provide your own partials you must also provide a `template.cwd`.
+If you'd like to provide your own partials the path must be absolute or you must provide a `template.cwd`.

 ### `template.assets` ###

 Type: `Array`
 Optional: `true`
-Default: `[ 'js', 'styles', 'images' ]`
+Default: `sugarcoat`

-An array directory (not file) paths (relative to `template.cwd`) to the static assets to use instead of the ones provided by Sugarcoat.
+An array of directory (not file) paths (relative to `template.cwd`) to the static assets to use instead of the ones provided by Sugarcoat.
+If you would like to use sugarcoat's assets as well as your own, you may include `sugarcoat` as an asset in the asset array.
+This will create another directory called `sugarcoat` that will include sugarcoat's provided assets.
 These directories will be copied into the `dest` directory.

 **Advanced Example**